 Hi everyone and welcome back to the blog.
 I absolutely love reading and watching ‘What I Eat In A Day’ videos so decided to revisit this topic on my blog- with my own gluten and dairy free what I eat in a Day (as a Nutritional Therapist who is dealing with intolerances and Crohn’s disease).
-I actually wrote a ‘What I Eat’ in a day video 2 years ago (here if you fancy a peek) but feel my eating style has evolved since then.
-A head’s up before we begin- this is not meant to be representative of everyone’s diet with IBD and gut conditions- as I’ve mentioned before, everybody is different (and if you want some more help figuring out what you can eat then my nutrition services might help) Also, it’s a working from home day- I might do another post focusing on what I eat when on the go.
+A head’s up before we begin- this is not meant to be representative of everyone’s diet with IBD and gut conditions- as I’ve mentioned before, everybody is different.
+Also, it’s a working from home day- I might do another post focusing on what I eat when on the go.

 8am: Rise and shine!
 I am starting the day with a big cup of peppermint tea and then it’s on to a smoothie.
 I used to only juice but I was finding I was struggling to get enough protein and good fats into my breakfasts (I just wasn’t eating enough) so I began experimenting with smoothies as well.
 Therefore, I tend to juice if I am eating a good size breakfast as (such as Nutribix) and make a smoothie if I want a meal replacement.
 I make this turmeric protein smoothie like I do most mornings.

 I like it because it’s full of protein and good fats (from the avocado, nut butter and pea protein powder).
 I don’t add any veggies to my smoothies as I find these difficult to digest unless they’re completely juiced (smoothies blend fibre but juicing breaks it down and removes a lot of it).
 I’m going to embedd a video from my Facebook page (go give me a thumbs up over there!) below so you can see how I make this smoothie- or you can read the full recipe here